 Consumer Math and Personal Finance is a limited enrollment course per teacher discretion.
+See the Business section for course descriptions.

 Geometry

 Grade 9 or instructor approval • 1.0 Credit

 Geometry is a course designed to study the concepts of Euclid.
 We can use points, lines, and planes as models of real world situations.
 Students will learn about the foundations of Geometry, congruent and similar triangles, general polygons, special quadrilaterals, and circles.
 Volume and surface area of geometric solids will also be studied.
 We will briefly cover constructions using a compass and straightedge, logic and reasoning, and transformations.
 This class is required for high school graduation.